cnyrr/Can_DS18B20/README.md

 ```
 This will create a DS18B20 object and fetch scratchpad contents, power mode and ROM code.
 ## Using Commands
 All commands must follow this sequence or you will encounter problems.
+Note: searchAlarm() is a ROM command.
 ```c++
 // Initialization
 ds18b20.reset();